 TDS | 150-250 ppm |

-Snowball shrimp is the white variance of the neocaridina Palmata.
-It was first selectively bred in Germany.
-This type is widely appreciated for its snow-white color and low demanding nature.
-Snowball shrimps are just as easy to care for as any cherry shrimps.
+Snowball Shrimp are a white variation of Neocaridina Palmata, first selectively bred in Germany.
+They are widely appreciated for their snow-white color and low-maintenance requirements, making them as easy to care for as any cherry shrimp.

-Just like any other cherry shrimp types, snowball shrimps also breed pretty easily and quickly.
-From eggs to hatching, it takes about 45 days.
-You can easily tell when the eggs are close to hatching by identifying a set of eyes on the snow-white eggs.
+- Identifying Hatch Time: You can tell when the eggs are close to hatching by noticing a set of eyes on the snow-white eggs.

-Snowball shrimps are absolutely peaceful creatures.
-They are quite active too.
-If the shrimps feel safe, they’ll pass all-day grazing on the plants, moss, decorations, and leaves.
+Snowball Shrimp are peaceful and active creatures.
+If they feel safe, theyโll spend their time grazing on plants, moss, decorations, and leaves.

-Copper is deadly for snowball shrimps, actually for any freshwater dwarf shrimp for that matter.
-Make sure copper doesn’t leach into the shrimp tank in any way.
+Copper is extremely deadly to Snowball Shrimp, as it is to all freshwater dwarf shrimp.
+Ensure that copper does not leach into the shrimp tank in any way.

 6. Blue Pearl Shrimp